Member Directory

 Digital producer ABC News (Australia) Website I work as a digital producer with ABC News (Australia) where, unfortunately, I do not get to write as many obits as I'd like!
 However, the newsroom knows I am a fan and when possible, I get a chance to write one for an Australian identity.
 I have been involved in the organisation's project, In Memory Of, for the last two years, which is as close to a regular obituary 'column' we have.
 I've also written a couple of freelance obits for Australian newspapers.
 I do love to read other's obits and I am always keen to learn how to improve and also, how to entice the ABC to create an obituaries desk - and make me the editor of it! #dreaming Linda Klinger

 Writer Website Linda provide a full spectrum of writing and editing services for business-to-business and business-to-consumer markets.
 She specializes in articles, content, technical documents and marketing collateral that promote, explain or enliven a variety of subjects, and authored more than a dozen books and 3,000+ articles.
 She teaches seminars on business writing and editing, and partners with designers to provide full-service creative solutions.
 She has received dozens of awards from institutions such as the Addys and Broadcast Designers Association, and collaborated with clients such as The World Bank, IBM, Washington Business Journal, Smithsonian and Discovery Networks.
-Catherine Korpolinski
+Beth Knaus

 Obituary writer Helping others memorialize their loved one during an incredibly stressful time...
 This is the service Catherine provides her clients.
 Through a series of thoughtful questions, Catherine helps the grieving family uncover what they really want to say about their loved one who has passed away.
 One size does not fit all!
 That is the maxim Catherine lives by.
 Through a simple (short) interview, your loved one's true spirit will be captured and put into words that can comfort, or help others grieve, or generate laughter and fond memories.
 The tone is always up to you, the client.
 Earning a BA in English Literature from UCLA, writing occasionally for the Dallas Morning News and working in Human Resources for many years have helped Catherine hone her writing craft.
 But it is her love of history and the people who have made it, as well as empathy for those of us left alone after a death that drives her love of this work.
 Sarah Ladik